Using our templates

-- Save as a high resolution PDF from InDesign – no template guides to be on final PDF.
-If they are on your final PDF they will print!
+- Save as a high resolution PDF.
+Make sure that all template layers are switched off as if they are on your final PDF, they will print.

-- Respect the quiet zones.
+- Respect the QuietZone.
 Fabric stretches and shrinks (different amounts in different directions) during the production process so there is less accuracy compared to printing on paper.
-The templates may appear unusually large or proportioned.
-This is to allow for the stretch/shrinkage of the material.
-For best results, keep all important elements well within the quiet zone areas and do not try to match up designs from the front to the reverse.
+The templates may appear unusually large or proportioned, this is to allow for the stretch/shrinkage of the material

 Have you used the correct colour mode?

-When saving your file, ensure that you have set the artwork up in the correct colour mode for the product that you are ordering.
-Most products are produced in CMYK process colour.
+When saving your file, ensure that you have set the artwork up in the correct colour mode.
+Our chair fabrics are produced in CMYK process colour.
 If RGB or LAB colours are found they will be converted to CMYK which will result in some colour shift.
 We do not recommend supplying files in RGB or LAB as it’s unlikely they’ll print as expected.
 Pantone Colours will also be converted to CMYK (where applicable) with the same results.

 Colour variation is inherent in any print process, unfortunately an exact colour match cannot be guaranteed and should not be expected.

 Check your image resolution?

 For CMYK process printing, your colour images should be set to 300dpi @ 100% size.

 To get the best idea of how an image may look when printed, view your print ready PDF at 100%.

 If you would like more information or advice when setting up your design, drop us a line: